kolumnin/my-github-learning-course-template/README.md

 # my-github-learning-course-template
-The template repository for the My GitHub learning course  course on Learning Lab.
+The template repository for the My GitHub learning course  [kolumnin](https://learninglab.github.com/kolumnin) on Learning Lab.